PragmaticMates/mantis-cli/README.md

 ### 3. Deployment

-Deployment to your remote server is being executing by calling simple command:
+Deployment to your remote server is being executed by calling simple command:

 ```bash
 mantis <ENVIRONMENT> --deploy